pvcraven/web-development-class/source/semester_1/10_cloud/cloud_tutorial/index.rst

 You need to come up with a unique bucket name (1) that no one else has used.
 Here I used ``cis-120-test``.
-You can also select where you want the files served from.
+You can also select where you want geographical region you want the files served from.
 I'm just using the default.

 Next, uncheck the option to block all public access (2).
 Otherwise the public won't be able to see your website.
 You get a lot of warnings (3) because everything you